Koyo Aoyagi

-Kōyō Aoyagi (青柳 晃洋, Aoyagi Kōyō) is a Japanese professional baseball pitcher who currently plays for the Hanshin Tigers of Nippon Professional Baseball.
+Kōyō Aoyagi (青柳 晃洋, Aoyagi Kōyō) is a Japanese professional baseball pitcher for the Tokyo Yakult Swallows of Nippon Professional Baseball (NPB).
+He has previously played in NPB for the Hanshin Tigers.

-Early baseball career
+Amateur career

 Kōyō played ball for the Terao Dolphins as a fifth-grader in primary school, and went on to pitch for Namamugi Junior High.
 He became the ace pitcher of Kawasaki Kikoka High School in Kanagawa, but his team never made it to any national tournaments.

 He entered Teikyo University where he was a regular starter in the Tokyo Metropolitan Area University Baseball League.
 Despite having undergone right elbow surgery in his third year, he pitched spectacularly the following year where he led the league in wins (6), and was awarded Best Nine.
 After four years and 37 game appearances, he finished 15–9 with a 1.91 ERA.